-- Dialogue: All individuals are encouraged to develop high levels of verbal and written literacy.
-Higher order questioning, related to Bloom's Taxonomy, supports this development, with questions being suited to individuals' needs. - Task: differentiated tasks are set in order to challenge all individuals, whatever their level. - Choice: individuals can choose from a selection of activities to ensure interest and engagement.
-At times this can mean that individuals plan a topic, with teacher guidance, setting their own targets and tasks. - Resources: resources, carefully tailored to individuals' needs, are differentiated to scaffold learning and provide levels of challenge suited to all levels of attainment. - Support: Teachers and Teaching Assistants (TAs) may at times withdraw direct support to encourage greater independence. - Pace: More able individuals, working through at a faster pace than lower ability peers, may be given extension activities to further challenge their learning.
+Dialogue: All individuals are encouraged to develop high levels of verbal and written literacy.
+Higher order questioning, related to Bloom's Taxonomy, supports this development, with questions being suited to individuals' needs.

+Choice: individuals can choose from a selection of activities to ensure interest and engagement.
+At times this can mean that individuals plan a topic, with teacher guidance, setting their own targets and tasks.

+Resources: resources, carefully tailored to individuals' needs, are differentiated to scaffold learning and provide levels of challenge suited to all levels of attainment.

+Support: Teachers and Teaching Assistants (TAs) may at times withdraw direct support to encourage greater independence.
+Pace: More able individuals, working through at a faster pace than lower ability peers, may be given extension activities to further challenge their learning.

-• Outcome: Differentiation by outcome on its own is inadequate.
+Outcome: Differentiation by outcome on its own is inadequate.
 However, when combined with other strategies (as listed above) and clear expectations of outcomes suited to the individual individuals, learning is promoted.

 5.12.3.
-Progression (see curriculum model)
+Progression